Our basis for sustainability

 In the area of investments, a decisive factor for success is the question of how sustainable a product is.

-LHI has a sustainability advisory board consisting of employees from different departments of the LHI and one external advisor; in future this will be two external advisors.
+LHI has a sustainability advisory board consisting of employees from different departments of the LHI and two external advisors.
 The Advisory Board meets at least twice a year.

 The EU “Sustainable Finance” Action Plan sets out three main objectives::